CommunistMountain/BalanceModFork/README.md

 ## QOL (non-gameplay)
 <ol>
+    <li>Ships in the hangar show a preview of missing systems.
+Credit to Arc and others from the MV team.</li>
     <li>Timers will be displayed when defeating the Flagship.
 First includes time paused, second excludes time paused.</li>
     <li>redesignedWeaponTooltips: Shows more information about weapons.</li>
     <li>redesignedDroneTooltips: Shows more information about drones.</li>